-Fire ants strike fear into the hearts of South Florida residents.
+Fire ants strike fear into the hearts of South Florida visitors and residents.
 These small red creatures pack a toxic bite that leads to painful swelling, itching and stinging sensations.
 Homeowners who have experienced fire ant infestations in their yards know that they can also be quite difficult to drive out of an area.
-In this tip, we’ll take a look at the biology of the fire ant, how you can treat fire ant bits and some tips for controlling fire ants if they appear near your home.
+In this article, we’ll take a look at the biology of the fire ant, how you can treat fire ant bites, and some tips for controlling fire ants if they appear near your home.

 Treating Fire Ant Bites